hazelvaq/LA-Redlining-Biodiversity-Citizen-Science/README.md

 ## About

-This repo contains a notebook `redlining_biodiversity`, that analysis how historical redlining in LA county display modern day consequences on health, economic development, and biodiversity.
-Hisorical redlining areas tend to be undersampled and the gap in observations from citizen scientistist is concerning as conservation efforts are made based on biodiversity observations.
-This notebook explores if historical redlining
+This repo contains an Rmarkdown `redlining_biodiversity.Rmd`, that analysis how historical redlining in LA county display modern day consequences on health, economic development, and biodiversity.
+This project explores if historical redlining has an affect on reported bird observations from citizen scientist.
-"low" grade neighborhoods in LA are reporting less bird observations than their counterpart "higher" grade neighborhoods.
+Are "low" grade neighborhoods in LA are reporting less bird observations than their counterpart "higher" grade neighborhoods?

 Steps taken to analyze:
 Spatial files were analyzed using `sf` package